Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 The Main Reasons for Liposuction Failure

 Certain diseases such as heart disease, high blood pressure, diabetes type 1 and 2, allergy to medications (specifically anesthetics used in lipo surgery), and immune system deficiencies disqualify a person from getting liposuction surgery.
 They might change the outcomes of the surgery for the worse.
-So, these medical issues are the first and main reasons for liposuction failure.
+So, these medical issues are the first and main reasons for liposuction gone wrong.

-The second cause of bad liposuction is the lack of plastic surgeons' expertise.
+The second cause of botched liposuction is the lack of plastic surgeons' expertise.
 New liposuction techniques require accurate surgical tools and the experience of an adept surgeon who knows how to use them most efficiently.
 Since modern liposuction methods are done through a few tiny incisions, the surgeon must be familiar with the structure of body parts and adipose tissues to obtain the best results with the minimum possible complications.

 Third, having a BMI of more than 30 can cause liposuction failure.
 The risk of fat embolism after liposuction surgery is higher in obese people; in this regard, most plastic surgeons recommend losing a few pounds before having this procedure.